nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The Storage is handled by the `DataManager` class.
  - All of the objects are initialised on starting the program in `SchedUrMods` class.
- - The `DataManager` class takes in a `FileCreator` which creates the file for storing the task data.
+ - The `DataManager` class takes in a `FileCreator` which creates the file for storing the Task data.
  - The `TaskManager` class takes in a `DataManager` and loads the `taskList` using the DataManager.
 It also adds the `DataManager` as an `Observer` so that it can update the `DataManager` whenever `taskList` changes.
  - The `DataManager` has been designed with **Dependency injection** in mind so that programmers would know what objects are required for each class.
    >💡 **Note**: `TaskManager` can be initialised without any `DataManager` as an argument.
 In which case it would still work albeit without any storage functionality. (useful for testing)